CubicLu/gh-pabau/apps/bridge-api/README.md

 # TODO quality of life dev improvements

-1. docker-compose.yml for hasura - done in hasura/docker-compose.yml
+1. docker-compose.yml for hasura
 2. Generate commands should list the files they overwrite
 3. Use hasura cli-migrations to launch hasura with our schema
-4. Each dev should have be able to remotly connect to a separate remote db
+4. Each dev should have be able to remotly connect to his pod db db
 5. Docker deployment bug

 # Big ticket items